Evenwyne/programming-univbasics-arithmetic-expressions/README.md

 So, `9 / 2` is `4` and the remainder (`½`) is helpfully left off.

-By the same reasoning as above, if _one_ of the numbers in the expression were a `Float`, Ruby would get the hint that we want a precise answer, and it would respond correctly.
+By the same reasoning, if _one_ of the numbers in the expression were a `Float`, Ruby would get the hint that we want a precise answer, and it would respond correctly.

 ```ruby
 9.0 / 2 #=> 4.5
 ```

-Obviously two `Float`s in a division will return a `Float`:
+Obviously two `Float`s in a division tells Ruby you're very concerned about details and will return a `Float`:

 ```ruby
 9.0 / 2.0 #=> 4.5
 ```

-Take those "surprising" results from the previous section, make one, the other, or both `Float`s and verify that you're back to conversing with Ruby as you'd expect, using IRB.
+Take those "surprising" results from the previous section, make one, the other, or both `Float`s and verify that you're back to getting the precision you expect.

 ## Conclusion